-During the early part of the winter of '56, a new U. S. Agent was appointed, a Mr. Washbourne and his brother Henry came up to assist him in making out the roll.
+During the early part of the winter of '56, a new U.S. Agent was appointed, a Mr. Washbourne and his brother Henry came up to assist him in making out the roll.
 They spent a long time at the work.
 Of course they called at the Mission.
-He came up into the first place and spent Sabbath and of course as he was a missionaries son he was treated cordially.
-He came backward and forwards durin the time they were making out the payment.
+He came up in the first place and spent Sabbath and of course as he was a missionaries son he was treated cordially.
+He came backwards and forwards during the time they were making out the payment.
 It was in the winter for I remember how cold it was while Henry was there one time.
-Towards the spring in the latter part of the winter he went back home and returned again to the Mission after some time.
-On March 11, 1857, Maggie was married to Henry E. A. Washbourne.
+Towards the spring in the latter part of the winter he went back home and returned again to the Mission after sometime.
+On March 11, 1857, Maggie was married to

+Henry E.A.
+Washbourne.
 Henry had at that time a school in the Creek Country where he taught and when through there he took a school in the neighborhood of our Mission about two and a half miles from us.
-When he was at the first school he stayed at the school and when he came near we, he stayed at the Mission.
-After that he took her down to his home.
+When he was at the first school he stayed at the school and when he came near we, he stayed at the Mission After that he took her down to his home.
 After some time Henry Washbourne came back and then Mr. Lilley went down for and received his last bill of supplies.

-When he went down to VanBuren, the merchant told him the country was in such a state that he feared he could not send him his supplies, but that he would try to send them.
-Then Mr. Lilley went and got Maggie and the baby and came back and in a few days after his arrival a bigwagon Tame with the supplied.
+When he went down to Van Buren, the merchant told him the country was in such a state that he feared he could not send him his supplies, but that he would try to sent them.
+Then Mr. Lilley went and got Maggie and the baby and came back and in a few days after his arrival a big wagon came with the supplies.
 That was all that we had during the rest of the time that we stayed there.

-Before this I may state that Eliza and Mr. Ramsey, (Eliza always called him Mr. Ramsey but when she went to Pennsylvania, the boys there always would say what!
-Therever she would call him that as if she was speaking to them and she would say she was not speaking to them but to Mr. M Ramsey and they would say that they were Mr. Ramsays too, so at last she got to calling him Ross.), had moved out to their new Mission at Pond Creek in the new Seminole Country.
-Paving obtained permission from the Board to go on East on a visit.
+Before this I may state that Eliza and Mr. Ramsey, (Eliza always called him Mr. Ramsey but when she went to Pennsylvania, the boys there always would say what! whenever she would call him that as if she was speaking to them and she would say she was not speaking to them but to Mr. Ramsey and they would say that they were Mr. Ramseys too, so at last she got to calling him Ross.), had moved out to their new Mission at Pond Creek in the new Seminole Country.
+Having obtained permission from the Board to go East on a visit.
 They had left before the commencement of hostilities.

-For the rest of what has occurred I will refer you to Mr. Raysey's account wich takes up the events as they have doubtless occurred.
+For the rest of what has occured I will refer you to Mr. Ramsey's account which takes up the events as they have doubtless occured.